High Triglycerides: Causes, Risks & How to Lower it

 Triglycerides are lipids, or fats, that move through the bloodstream.
 Triglycerides are the most common type of fat in the body.
 Triglycerides come from extra calories that your body does not need right away and are only released by your body when it needs energy.

 While normal levels of triglycerides do not pose much of a risk, high levels of triglyceride in the blood can increase the risk of heart disease, cause a stroke, and have many other complications.
-In this blog, read all about the causes of high triglycerides levels, and know about some of its risk factors.
-[1]
+In this blog, we will explore the causes of high triglyceride levels, and know about some of its risk factors.

 The Causes of High Triglycerides Levels